romeu-maleiane/romeu-maleiane/README.md

-<h2 align="left">Hello word 👋!
-My name is Romeu and I'm a passionate software engineer fullsctack,  from Mozambique</h2>
+# Hello word 👋!
+My name is Romeu and I'm a passionate Full Stack Web Developer,  from Mozambique
+💻 Currently building my own webpage
+🎓 Constantly learning and improving my web development skills
+👨‍💻 Full Stack Web Developer with experience in React, Node.js, and databases
+📈 Background in Digital Marketing and SEO optimization
+🚀 Passionate about technology, coding, and creating innovative solutions
 ###

 <div align="center">